 Yet, Pena Palace is just one attraction of many in this unique town that was deemed a UNESCO World Heritage Site in the 1990s.
 The historical center dates back to the 15th and 16th centuries when it was ruled by the Moors.
 Evidence of the town’s Moorish past can be seen in the Moorish castle at the outskirts of the city.
 Another place worth visiting is the Sintra National Palace, where you’ll feel like you’re stepping back in time.

-So there’s plenty of attractions, but what should visitors eat?
+So there are plenty of attractions, but what should visitors eat?
 Local dishes typically feature grilled fish, veal, as well as lamb and pork “Mercês” style.
-For dessert, try the traditional cheesecake “queijadas di Sintra.”
+For dessert, try the traditional cheesecake known as “queijadas di Sintra.”

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.